Primary Sclerosing Cholangitis

 - No subdivisions found.

-Primary sclerosing cholangitis is a rare progressive disorder characterized by inflammation, thickening, and abnormal formation of fibrous tissue (fibrosis) within the passages that carry bile from the liver (bile ducts).
+Primary sclerosing cholangitis (PSC) is a rare progressive disorder characterized by inflammation, thickening, and abnormal formation of fibrous tissue (fibrosis) within the passages that carry bile from the liver (bile ducts).
+Both the bile ducts within the liver (intrahepatic) and outside the liver (extrahepatic) are affected.
 This often results in the obstruction or interruption of bile flow from the liver (cholestasis).
-Symptoms associated with primary sclerosing cholangitis include fatigue and itching (pruritis), followed by yellowing of the skin, mucous membranes, and whites of the eyes (jaundice).
-In addition, affected individuals may have dark urine, light-colored stools, abdominal pain, and/or nausea.
+Symptoms associated with PSC include fatigue and itching (pruritus), followed by yellowing of the skin, mucous membranes, and whites of the eyes (jaundice).
+Affected individuals may also have dark urine, light-colored stools, abdominal pain, and/or nausea.
 In some cases, the liver may also become abnormally enlarged (hepatomegaly).
-According to the medical literature, approximately 50 to 75 percent of individuals with primary sclerosing cholangitis may also have ulcerative colitis.
-The exact cause of primary sclerosing cholangitis is not known.
+Scarring of the liver (cirrhosis) eventually develops and many individuals will ultimately require a liver transplant.
+According to the medical literature, approximately 60 to 80 percent of individuals with PSC also have inflammatory bowel disease (IBD), most often ulcerative colitis.
+The relationship between these disorders and the exact cause of PSC are not fully understood.

 The information in NORD’s Rare Disease Database is for educational purposes only.
 It should never be used for diagnostic or treatment purposes.
 If you have questions regarding a medical condition, always seek the advice of your physician or other qualified health professional.
 NORD’s reports provide a brief overview of rare diseases.
 For more specific information, we encourage you to contact your personal physician or the agencies listed as “Resources” on this report.